-Both the core module and mandatory module in the MA in Theology, Imagination and Culture run every year with optional modules running every other year in rotation.
+Both the core modules in the MA in Theology, Imagination and Culture run every year with optional modules running every other year in rotation.

 Theology and Human Culture

 This module will introduce students to the relationship between theology and culture, as we consider how culture impacts theology, and how theological ideas and themes can be found in culture (for instance in works of visual art).
 Students will become familiar with the different ways in which this relationship between theology and culture is studied; we will investigate sociological, philosophical, and theological approaches to this relationship.
 Students will learn about influential theologians and questions that have sparked debate within this area, and will also have the opportunity to explore how theological themes have been explored in the creative arts.

 Text, Interpretation and Imagination